yamaguchi-mari/app-building-for-chainguard-csms/labs/01_github/README.md

 # change remote repo origin
 git remote set-url origin $(jq -r '.ssh_url_to_repo' ~/chainguard-app-building/repo_metadata_goof.json )

-# reverify where the repo is now set to push to (should now show a GitLab repo instead of GitHub)
+# reverify where the repo is now set to push to (should now show a GitHub repo instead of GitHub)
 git remote -v

 # push it!